 with Lie representations of as objects and chain comoplexes as above as hom-objects is a dg-category.

 The objects of are literally complexes of smooth vector bundles that are equipped with “half a flat connection”, namely with a flat covariant derivative only along holomorphic tangent vectors.
-It is an old result that holomorphic vector bundles are equivalent to such smooth vector bundles with “half a flat connection”.
+It is an old result that holomorphic vector bundles (see there) are equivalent to such smooth vector bundles with “half a flat connection”.
 This is what the theorem is based on.

 The definition of representation of -algebras is discussed in section 5 of